MateuxLucax/rocketseat-starter/README.md

-# rocketseat-starter
+# Rocketseat Starter

- Rocketseat starter course
+Starter JS, React and React Native.
+Lectured by Diego Fernandos from Rocketseat